OfficialHalfwayDead/assertie/README.md

 ### Arrays and tuples

 Arrays and tuples have equivalent versions of `assertType` and `assertNonNullable`.
-These make it easy to check every element at once and get great errors and type narrowing.
+These make it easy to check every element at once and provide excellent error messages and type narrowing.

 ```ts
 const arr: (number | string | null)[] = [1, 2, 3];